At 6 weeks to 12 weeks puppies eat every twice a day. Estimate 1 ounce of food per pound of body weight or let them eat until full.

 This area should contain:

-- A VariKennel type crate with the door removed.
-Put nice fleece bedding in it.
+- A crate.
+Put nice bedding in it.
 The dog will go in here to sleep or have quiet time.
-Use only Vari-Kennels for young puppies; they are safer than wire crates.

 - A water bowl (something heavy or secure that won’t tip over if stepped in, nothing too deep).
 There are ones that screw onto the sides that are wonderful.
 Beware of buckets, unless you vet wrap over the bent hooks.
 Dogs have been ‘fish hooked’ on them!